Sections of this article.

 Sinn 556 I: Technological Innovation:

 Sinn, although not a conventional microbrand, is recognized for its innovative approach to watchmaking.
 The Sinn 556 I model (above) exemplifies the brand’s commitment to technological advancements.
 This timepiece features a hardened steel case and Sinn’s proprietary technology such as Tegiment, providing exceptional scratch resistance.
-Additionally, the use of a copper sulfate capsule to absorb moisture within the watch showcases their dedication to functional innovation and durability.
+Additionally, the use of a copper sulphate capsule to absorb moisture within the watch showcases their dedication to functional innovation and durability.

 Laco Squad Watches: Contemporary interpretations: